Workshop Objective:

 - Session 2, 4:20 pm-6:20 pm, Thursday, June 4th, 2026

-- 5:10 pm: Raphaël Tinarrage, Institute of Science and Technology, Austria
+- 5:20 pm: Raphaël Tinarrage, Institute of Science and Technology, Austria: “Sharp bounds on simplex shrinking under iterated Delaunay refinement”

 - Session 3, 4:20 pm-6:20 pm, Friday, June 5th, 2026

-- 4:20 pm: Dominique Attali, French National Centre for Scientific Research
+- 4:20 pm: Dominique Attali, French National Centre for Scientific Research: “Triangulating co-dimension 1 submanifolds by collapsing alpha-complexes”

-- 4:45 pm: Hana Dal Poz Kouřimská, University of Potsdam
+- 4:50 pm: Hana Dal Poz Kouřimská, University of Potsdam: “On subdividing simplices in spaces of constant curvature while maintaining quality”

-- 5:10 pm: Guillaume Moroz, Inria, and David Williams Pennsylvania State University
+- 5:20 pm: Guillaume Moroz, Inria, and David Williams Pennsylvania State University: “A directed-hyperarea vector identity in R^d with applications to edge-based, node-centered methods”